Timo-Breumelhof/xcillion-B5/README.md

 Maintained by **Timo Breumelhof**.
 Found a bug or compatibility issue?
 Please [open an issue](https://github.com/Timo-Design/xcillion-5/issues) — all reports are welcome and appreciated.

 ---

-I completed the license sentence since it was cut off in your original — let me know if the wording needs adjusting there.